chuckleberrynip/lab8Fib/README.md

 # lab8Fib
 ## About:
-* The program is a basic fibonnaci sequence program, where it <br> shows the first given number, in this case 10, of fibonacci numbers.
+* The program is a basic fibonacci sequence program, where it <br> shows the first given number, in this case 10, of fibonacci numbers. <br> The fibonacci sequence is interesting because it is the go-to function <br>
+  to teach recursion.
 ## Basic structure of the program:
 * The programs starts by defining what the functions is, in this case its fib.
 * After that it determine whether the number is greater than 2, and if not it, <br>